If you’re planning a December ski trip, you need to be confident that snow is guaranteed…and in Zermatt it will be!

 The magic altitude for optimum snowy conditions is over 1800m and around 90% of Zermatt’s skiable area is above 1800m.
 At this height the temperature remains consistently low and helps maintain the quality of the snow.

 The town of Zermatt is 1620m, and the top lift station in ski area tops out at 3883m on the Matterhorn Glacier Paradise.

 Zermatt is unusual in that the historical snowfall record has seen even more snow fall in November than in December.

-Up to 200cm of snow can fall in Zermatt before most ski resorts are even open.
+Up to 240cm of snow can fall in Zermatt before most ski resorts are even open.

-The average snowfall in November is two-thirds higher than the December average, which means that by December there is already a good base in place.
+The average snowfall in November since 2007 is actually higher than the December average, which means that by December there is already a good base in place.